symbrosia-co/Symbrosia-Controller/README.md

 + A simple and effective user interface allowing access to key settings.
 + A well thought out and flexible control arrangement allowing automated control of pH, temperature, or other parameters.
 + A range of inputs that address the usual aquaculture needs...
-  + One fully isolated water quality amplifier (for pH, ORP, dissolved oxygen, etc.)
+  + One fully isolated water quality amplifier (for pH, ORP, etc.)
   + Two Pt100 temperature inputs
   + Two general purpose analog inputs that can be used with 0-5V, 0-10V, or 4-20mA signals, these can also be used as simple digital inputs.
   + Two relay outputs